-- information about your family roots and ancestral connection to community. - willingness to continue to learn about Mi'kmaw culture and share our teachings. - Nation.
+- 1. Weta'pek'sin Verification of eligibility based on the Mi'kmaw principles of Weta'pek'sin sharing information about your family roots and ancestral connection to community. - 2.
+Cultural Authenticity Transparency regarding your cultural knowledge and creative expression and a willingness to continue to learn about Mi'kmaw culture and share our teachings. - 3.
+Nationhood As a member of Mi'kmawitasik, you become a Cultural Ambassador for the Mi'kmaw Nation.
 Attending an orientation session is a requirement for membership.